Galois descent for the gonality of curves: Splitting Brauer-Severi Varities

 \begin{cor} Let $C$ be a curve defined over a field $k$, with genus $g$, gonality $\gamma$ and conic gonality $\cgamma$.
 Then \begin{enumerate} \item $\cgamma\le\gamma\le 2\cgamma$. \item If the curve $C$ has a $k$-rational divisor of odd degree, then $\gamma=\cgamma$. \item If $\cgamma\ne\gamma$, then $\gamma$ is even. \item There exists some degree $2$ Galois extension $L/k$ such that $\gamma(C_L)=\cgamma$. \end{enumerate} \end{cor} \begin{pf} \eqref{conicbound} (resp. \eqref{conicodd}) follows from \eqref{BS4} (resp. \eqref{BS2}) in theorem \ref{BSsplitting}, in the case $n=1$.
 The point \eqref{conicext} follows from \eqref{BS5}, except the fact that we can take the degree 2 extension to be Galois.
 This follows from the fact that any conic has a point in a separable extension of degree 2.
 If the characteristic of the field is not $2$, this is clear.
 If it is 2, and it has no $k$-rational point, then the conic can be described in $\bP^2$ by an equation of the form $ax^2+by^2+cz^2+xz+yz=0$ for some $a$, $b$ and $c\in k^*$.
 Then the points which intersect the line $x=0$ determine the desired extension.
 Finally, \eqref{coniceven} is immediate from \eqref{conicodd}. \end{pf}

 Observe that it is not true that the gonality is always the conic gonality or its double, as the following example shows.

-\begin{exmp} The following genus 4 curve, given in canonical form as the intersection in $\bP^3$ of the quadric $x^2+y^2+z^2=0$ with the cubic $x^3+y^3+t^3=0$, has conic gonality $3$ (with gonal map given by the projection map to the conic $x^2+y^2+z^2=0$), and gonality $4$ (with gonal map given by the natural projection to the cubic $x^3+y^3+z^3=0$ followed by the degree two map determined by a rational point of the cubic (e.g. $[1:-1:0]$)). \end{exmp}
+\begin{exmp} The genus 4 curve over $\bQ$ (or even over $\bR$) given in canonical form as the intersection in $\bP^3$ of the quadric $x^2+y^2+z^2=0$ with the cubic $x^3+y^3+t^3=0$, has conic gonality $3$ (with unique gonal map given by the projection map to the conic $x^2+y^2+z^2=0$), and gonality $4$ (with gonal map given by the natural projection to the cubic $x^3+y^3+z^3=0$ followed by the degree two map determined by a rational point of the cubic (e.g. $[1:-1:0]$)). \end{exmp}

+\begin{exmp} Let $k=\bF_2(s)$ be the field of rational functions over the finite field $\bF_2$.
+The genus 4 curve given in canonical form as the intersection in $\bP^3$ of the quadric $xy+z^2+st^2=0$ with the cubic $x^3+y^3+t^3=0$, has geometric gonality $3$, and separable gonality $4$ (with a gonal map given as in the previous example).
+In fact the gonal maps over $\kbar$ are given by the two rulings of the quadric, which are not defined over $\ksep$. \end{exmp}

 \begin{pfm1} Part (1) is corollary \ref{descunique} in the case $r=1$.
 Parts (2) and (3) are then consequence of the first part and corollary \ref{Conicsplitting}. \end{pfm1}